h0tbird/the-voting-app/README.md

 The original demo was designed to run on top of a `Swarm` scheduler with `docker compose`.
 This one has been modified to run on top of a `Marathon/Mesos` scheduler.

-Five docker containers are used to compose the product platform:
+Five containers are used to compose the product platform:

-- docker-tva-postgres
+- tva-postgres
-- docker-tva-redis
+- tva-redis
-- docker-tva-results
+- tva-results
-- docker-tva-voting
+- tva-voting
-- docker-tva-worker
+- tva-worker

 #### Clone